Skip to content

 USA 51 × 51 mm (2 × 2 in) White

 Australia and the Schengen area share the same physical dimensions but differ on background strictness and face framing percentages.
 If you need photos for a visa application, check the visa photo size guide for destination-specific requirements.
+We also have dedicated guides for Indian passport photo size, China passport photo size, and UK passport photo size.

 Frequently Asked Questions